Poverty Law (LAW-742-001)

 There are no notices at this time.

-This class covers a range of poverty law issues.
-It begins with coverage of how poverty is measured, the major themes in poverty law, and the most important constitutional law cases.
-It then covers a number of specific issues: welfare, work, housing, health, education, criminalization, and access to justice.
-It ends by covering the relationship between market forces and poverty as well as human rights approaches to poverty law.
+Covering a range of poverty law issues, the class begins by exploring measurements of poverty, major themes in poverty law, and seminal constitutional law cases.
+After gaining an understanding of the major themes of poverty law, we will move to covering specific issues: welfare, work, housing, health, education, criminalization, and access to justice.
+Finally, we will end with a discussion of the relationship between market forces and poverty, and human rights approaches to poverty law.

 Textbooks and Other Materials